githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/Doublets/README.md

 sequence of words beginning with W0 and ending with W1 can be found such that any two consecutive words in this sequence are one-step connected.
 The game Doublets basically asks the player to tell whether two given words are many-step connected.
-For instance. `head` and `tail` form a doublet as is shown by the following sequence:
+For instance, `head` and `tail` form a doublet as is shown by the following sequence:

 head, held, hell, tell, tall, tail